 Introduction

 B16.1.
-The purpose of this condition is to set an obligation on the licensee to work with other parties to develop an Electricity Network Innovation Strategy.
-This requirement is intended to ensure that Relevant Network Licensees take a joined up approach to innovation, which results in coordinated action on priority areas that offer significant potential benefit, shared learning and the minimising of unnecessary duplication.
+The purpose of this condition is to oblige the licensee to work with other parties to develop an Electricity Network Innovation Strategy.
+This obligation is intended to ensure that Relevant Network Licensees take a joined up approach to innovation, which results in coordinated action on priority areas that offer significant potential benefit, shared learning and in the avoidance of unnecessary duplication.

 B16.2.
 This condition does not prevent the licensee from undertaking Innovation Projects that are not specifically outlined within the Electricity Network Innovation Strategy.